agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > by far the greatest progress in human welfare of all time, this change
 > in strategy is difficult to justify.

-**Claim**: RD has moved in an entirely different direction
+**Claim**: RD has moved in an entirely different direction.

-**re-write Claim**: RD is not trying to replicate what happened from 1950 to 2010
+**re-write Claim**: RD is not trying to replicate what happened from 1950 to 2010.

 **re-write Claim**: GiveWell does not recommend any intervention which involves "trade liberalization".